nichoth/cloudinary-upload-action/README.md

           images: "./medias/**/*.jpg"
 ```

-Or directly an array of files path.
+Or directly an array of file paths.

 ```yaml
     - name: Cloudinary Upload Images